IvanBila/ivanbila.github.io/content/blog/what-the-heck-is-npx/index.md

 if eslint@next requires some extra packages we can use npx to specify those:
 -c -> execute a command
--p -> specifiy a dependency
+-p -> specify a dependency

 ```shell
 npx -p eslint@next -p eslint-config-google -c "eslint ./"